laurenclark/gulp-workflow/README.md

 gulp styles
 ```

-Builds using compass or Sass, Compass set as default for now.
-When using Compass, you can use this instead of your config.rb just set your Compass options and requires in the compass() pipe.
-Using it with config.rb is recommended for the http path.

-Make sure your css: and sass: directories are correct :smiley_cat:

 ### Livereload on Watch and Styles tasks
 Will auto reload with Livereload.
 If there are issues check for port conflicts.